Status: Needs Improving

 Residents and businesses can reduce the amount of waste they send to landfills by utilizing one or more of the many waste diversion programs offered by the City:

 - Sign-up for a Green Cart to compost food and yard scraps;

 - Ensure household hazardous waste, such as aerosols and cleaners, are properly disposed by attending a HHW drop-off event (for household hazardous waste from Saskatoon residences only); and

 - Learn more about waste reduction and diversion through one of our many community waste education programs.

 Visit the Waste & Recycling webpage to learn more about all the waste, recycling, and organics programs the City has to offer.

 Did You Know?

-Over 33,000 tonnes of materials were diverted through the City’s recycling and compost programs in 2020.
+A total of 31,000 tonnes of materials were diverted through the City’s recycling and organics programs in 2021.